sgill08/war-card-game/README.md

 # war-card-game
 A programmed card game based off the game war.
 ## Description
 This code is meant to run simulations of the war card game.
 This app includes both a player and a computer, the player will have to enter something into the console to start the game.
-While the computer will deal the cards and analyze the winner automaticly.
+While the computer will deal the cards and analyze the winner automatically.
 This app will display the winner of each round with the values.

 ## tools/tech used
 Java, eclipse